Montenegrin women's handball clubs in European competitions: Scores by clubs

-Except ŽRK Budućnost, until today, representatives of Montenegro in women's EHF competitions were ŽRK Biseri Pljevlja, ŽRK Danilovgrad, ŽRK Nikšić and ŽRK Petrol Bonus Podgorica.
+Except ŽRK Budućnost, until today, representatives of Montenegro in women's EHF competitions were ŽRK Rudar Pljevlja, ŽRK Biseri Pljevlja, ŽRK Danilovgrad, ŽRK Nikšić and ŽRK Petrol Bonus Podgorica.

 Majority of matches are played by ŽRK Budućnost Podgorica.

-As of the end of EHF competitions 2018–19 season.
+As of the end of EHF competitions 2022–23 season.

 Results by season

 Below is a list of games of all Montenegrin women's clubs in EHF competitions.

 Opponents by countries

 Below is the list of performances of Montenegrin clubs against opponents in EHF competitions by their countries (handball federations).

-As of the end of EHF competitions 2018–19 season.
+As of the end of EHF competitions 2022–23 season.